 A Johnson’s Nursery origination; J.N.
-Plant Selections introduction, the J.N.
-Strain Musclewood is a fantastic small scale tree with a dense canopy!
+Plant Selections introduction, the JN Strain Musclewood is a fantastic small scale tree with a dense canopy!
 Improved fall color on our Wisconsin strain is mostly orange-red, some will be yellow.
 Its leaf and bark characteristics resemble a small beech tree with great fall color.
 Not hard to transplant.
+May also be known as JN Strain or JN Strain Musclewood.

-As a nativar, the J.N.
-Strain Musclewood provides both food and habitat to wildlife in Wisconsin.
+As a nativar, JN Strain Musclewood provides both food and habitat to wildlife in Wisconsin.
 The seeds, buds, and catkins are eaten by songbirds, grouse, pheasants, turkey, fox, and squirrel.
 The twigs and leaves may be consumed by rabbits and deer, although it is not a preferred species.

 Protect the easily damaged smooth-barked trunk from mechanical and animal damage over winter with a vinyl tree guard or mesh fencing.